 - Lighting: When it comes to lighting your bathroom, you’re looking to strike a balance.
 Having too little light makes things look dingy.
 In small bathrooms, many people try to compensate by adding lots of light, but too much can make things look glaring.
 What you’re aiming for is enough light to see what you’re doing while still maintaining that cozy feeling.
 Go for a soft, natural lighted bulb, and make sure you keep covers on light bulbs.

 Once you’ve stored, organized, painted, and made sure you’re lighting is right, you can turn your attention to decor.
 You can’t add too much to a small bathroom without making it feel cluttered, but some nice little touches can make the room more inviting and even make it feel bigger.

-Add the appearance of more space by picking a bright colored shower curtain (and keeping it closed at all times).
+Add the appearance of more space by picking a bright or light colored shower curtain (and keeping it closed at all times).
 Make it stand out with matching bathroom rugs.
 If you have the wall space, consider some cheerful art as well.

 And while we’re on the subject of shower curtains and rugs, take advantage of the opportunity to add a little luxury.
 Just because the bathroom is small doesn’t mean you can’t make it comfortable.
 Treat yourself and go for the extra thick and soft rugs or the pretty fabric shower curtain.

 Your small bathroom might be hard to deal with.
 It might feel like there isn’t enough room for even one person in there.
 Even so, you can make it a comfortable room with a bright and cheery style that makes your bathroom appear much bigger than it is.
-These simple steps will give you a bathroom makeover that will make you less stressed about the lack of space, and happier about the open area you do have.
+These simple steps will give you a bathroom makeover that will make you less stressed about the lack of space and happier about the open area you do have.